 A frat party favorite, gateway shot of teenage girls through generations, and instant party starter, Jell-O shots have grown up with you.
 But how do you make them?
 And where do they come from?

-Jell-O shots are most commonly served in small, white Dixie cups, round plastic cups with lids like you might pump condiments into at a fast food joint, or straight out of ice cube trays when made for parties (cheap and easy cleanup FTW) and often lead to a room littered with crushed miniature cups (and passed-out twenty-year-olds).
+Jell-O shots are most commonly served in small, white Dixie cups — round plastic cups with lids like you might pump condiments into at a fast food joint.
+Some people serve them straight out of ice cube trays at parties (cheap and easy cleanup FTW).

 Jelly shots are more commonly made in baking pans or casserole dishes and cut into neat little squares for serving.

 But you can still create fruity, brightly-colored jelly shots if you want to — you just have more flexibility when it comes to flavors and colors.

 To make Jell-O Shots, all you need is the alcohol of your choice, boiling water, and a packet of Jell-O. In our standard, no-frills Jell-O shot recipe, you’ll find the basics.